rradams/MUSA550_Final/README.md

 This project is also personally motivated: my partner’s parents live in Wake County and NC-540 will open in their town next year.
 Occassionally they wonder aloud how the new highway will affect their home’s value.
 My analysis will try to answer their question.

-Visit my [project's site](https://rradams.github.io/MUSA550_Final/) to learn about my process and see the results.
+**Visit my [project's site](https://rradams.github.io/MUSA550_Final/) to learn about my process and see the results.**

+This project was created for the MUSA 550 final project at the University of Pennsylvania.